Depression care in St. Charles County

 Advanced depression care without the drive downtown

-Brain Recovery Centers, based in St. Peters, offers TMS and FDA-approved Spravato for treatment-resistant depression and PTSD under physician supervision, and accepts most insurance including MO HealthNet.
-For county residents who want serious options close to home, that combination is hard to match.
+Brain Recovery Centers, based in St. Peters and serving both St. Charles County and St. Louis County (in person and by telemedicine), offers TMS and FDA-approved Spravato for treatment-resistant depression and PTSD under physician supervision, and accepts most insurance including MO HealthNet.
+For residents on either side of the county line who want serious options close to home, that combination is hard to match.

 Visit Brain Recovery CentersDisclosure: Brain Recovery Centers is a recommended partner of this directory.
 Confirm current coverage and eligibility with the clinic and your plan.